-The MFLs are determined by the hydrology required to support certain aquatic and wetland ecosystems at various places in a watershed.
+The MFLs are determined by quantification of the hydrology required to support certain aquatic and wetland ecosystems at various places in a watershed.
 District biologists determine the MFLs by evaluating the ecosystem at various transects (Figure 2) and District engineers examine the long-term hydrology of the system to evaluate if an MFL is achieved.
-Potential anthropogenic perturbation in the watershed (i.e. surface water withdrawals, increased pumping, etc.) needs to be quantified and assessed to determine if this perturbation will cause a violation to its MFLs.
+Potential anthropogenic land- and water-use perturbations in the watershed (i.e. surface water withdrawals, increased pumping, etc.) needs to be quantified and assessed to determine if these perturbations will cause a violation to system MFLs.
 In the context of MFLs, SJRWMD uses statistical analyses of modeling results from long-term hydrologic models to make these assessments.
-MFLs modeling results will provide the framework needed in Lake Apopka and Ocklawaha Lakes for sound management decisions with regard to surface and ground water withdrawals in Lake Apopka and the Upper Ocklawaha River Basin (LAUORB).
+MFLs modeling results will provide the framework needed in Lake Apopka and the Ocklawaha Lakes for sound management decisions with regard to surface and ground water withdrawals in Lake Apopka and the Upper Ocklawaha River Basin (LAUORB).

-This report documents LAUORB MFLs hydrologic assessment method including HSPF model setup, model calibration, and long-term simulation of LAUORB baseline hydrologic conditions.
-A separate study/report will document assessment results for the proposed LAUORB MFLs, freeboard analyses, and prevention or recovery strategies if there are needed.
+This report documents theLAUORB MFLs hydrologic assessment method including HSPF model setup, model calibration, and long-term simulation of LAUORB baseline hydrologic conditions.
+A separate study/report will document assessment results for the proposed LAUORB MFLs, freeboard analyses, and prevention or recovery strategies, if the yre are needed.